tobega/tailspin-v0/Notes.md

   How about matchers for processor protocols?
 Specify minimum requirements, extra stuff allowed.
 - Concurrency: The basic idea is that state variable changes will be transactional/atomic for each processor template or template chain stage.
   Mechanism will likely be "CAS or retry".
 How about processors holding processors, giving a "distributed" transaction?
-- Rational numbers, exact math?
-- Scientific numbers, specify digits of accuracy.
-Units required?
-Syntax when going from exact number division?
+- Numbers have a certain accuracy.
+Rational numbers for exact math.
+Scientific numbers, specify digits of accuracy.
+All number representations interoperable, operations yield lowest accuracy.
 - Performance.
 Definitely need better data structures for lists and structures.
 - Error handling.
 Error path/exception path?
 VOID path?
 Need examples to play with.
-- Want prepend to array/structure.
-Syntax? ..< and ..> instead of ..| maybe or >> and << ?
-Does a stream get prepended
-  in reverse or as a chunk?
-1..3 -> |..@: $; is probably the best prepend syntax.
-Currently you need to do @: [$, $@...];
 - Are lenses currently enough or do we need some kind of reflective access?
 E.g. field access like myStruct."$fieldName;"?
 Or just ($::key)?
 - Unlimited size arrays
 - Use composers as rules in other composers (and INT and WS should be top-level composers)
 - Projection just copying all fields or all fields except some
-- Conditions on array indices.
-Allow start at arbitrary value?
-Only specified units?
 - Allow module modification to be exported from (defined in) a separate file
 - Typestates processor should be able to virtually dispatch to current state ('this' keyword?)
 - Composer failures should contain better error information.
 Partial parsing?